-There are not enough words in any language to quite describe the splendor of Milford Sound (and let’s not forget Doubtful Sound), you’ve got to see it in real time to believe it… but don’t rush through Fiordland National Park on your way.
-Magical, haunting and extremely stunning, make your way to the lakeside town of Te Anau, refueling in more ways than one before diving into the untamed wilderness of southern New Zealand.
+There are not enough words in any language to quite describe the splendour of Milford Sound (and let’s not forget Doubtful Sound), you’ve got to see it in real time to believe it… but don’t rush through Fiordland National Park on your way.
+Magical, haunting and extremely stunning, make your way to the lakeside town of Te Anau, refuelling in more ways than one before diving into the untamed wilderness of southern New Zealand.
 If there’s anywhere that lives up to the original meaning of awesome, this is it!

 Inside Tip: Pack an all-weather jacket, even in summer.
 When rain appears, it pours… but don’t let it put a damper on your plans.
 Milford Sound is gorgeous by rain, cloud or shine!

 Set your wanderlust free in New Zealand.
 Need help planning the best holiday for your budget, including getting more bang out of the conversion rate?
 Contact Relaxing Journeys today and get started!